 This DMC decision tool can be used to help you look at and think about what your opportunities are.

-Note on Sequestration: Payments under DMC may be reduced by a certain percentage (6.2 percent in 2019) due to a sequester order required by Congress and issued pursuant to the Balanced Budget and Emergency Deficit Control Act of 1985.
+Note on Sequestration: Payments under DMC may be reduced by a certain percentage (5.9 percent for 2020; 6.2 percent for 2019) due to a sequester order required by Congress and issued pursuant to the Balanced Budget and Emergency Deficit Control Act of 1985.
 Should a payment reduction be necessary, FSA will reduce the payment by the required amount.

 Enrollment, Production, and Payments Updates